alem0lars/cgen/README.md

 ### Hacking Mode

 This is where CGen shrines, by allowing users to **just provide the data** and let the system do the rest.
-This system comes with *extensibility* in mind, by providing different level of customization
+This system comes with *extensibility* in mind, by providing different levels of customization:
+1. **Data-level**: The first level is the most commonly used.
+The system automatically pulls all of your defined data.
+This means that there isn't anything wired-in, no names, no values, anything.
+Data is just data and you can use it as you want !
+2. **Templates-level**: For basic customizations you can write your own (LaTeX) **templates**, or modify an existing one.
+3. **Generators-level**: For more advanced customizations, you can write your own (Ruby) **generators**.

 ### Normal Mode